MicrosoftDocs/appcenter-docs/styleguide/voice-tone.md

 The first sentence uses active voice.
 The second sentence was written in passive voice.
 (Those two sentences provide another example of each style).

-We recommend active voice because it is more readable.
+We recommend active voice because it's more readable.
 Passive voice can be more difficult to read.

 ### Target a Fifth Grade Reading Level
 We provide this final guideline because many of our readers aren't native English speakers.